lanyangyang0430/survey_based-academic-measurement/README.md

 • Set the number of returned results to 5.
-• Convert both the title in the citation data and the titles returned from the search to lowercase, then calculate the Rouge value between them, and save the corresponding title with the maximum Rouge value from the search data list.
+• Convert both the title in the citation data and the titles returned from the search to lowercase, then calculate the Rouge value between them, and save the corresponding title with the maximum Rouge value from the search data list.
 • Exclude all data with Rouge values below 0.8.
 After processing, the average citation retention rate per